Welcome to our FAQ. If you do not find your questions asnwered, please contact us.

 Our cattery has a

 no-refund policy.
-So please ensure you are committed before entering into the adoption.
-If after paying a deposit/reservation you have decided that you are not ready for a kitten yet, please drop us a quick line as soon as possible.
+So please ensure you are committed before entering into the adoption contract.
+If after submitting a reservation fee for a kitten, you have decided that you are not ready yet, please contact us as soon as possible.

 I want to receive the kitten sooner, is it possible?